Mohammed-wsabi/b00401062.github.io/Memoirs/Bloch's Effective Java.md

 - The `Cloneable` architecture is incompatible with normal use of final fields referring to mutable objects,
 - Public `clone` methods should omit the `throws` clause,
 - A better approach to object copying is to provide a *copy constructor* or *copy factory*.

+### Consider implementing Comparable

+- The general contract of the `compareTo` method:
+    - Returns a negative integer, zero, or a positive integer.
+    - Throws ClassCastException if the specified object’s type cannot be compared to this object.
+- Classes that depend on comparison include:
+    - The sorted collections `TreeSet` and `TreeMap`.
+    - The utility classes `Collections` and `Arrays`, which contain searching and sorting algorithms.
+- The ordering imposed by the `compareTo` method can be *consistent* or *inconsistent* with `equals`.